wyatt727/LSPosed-Framework/modules/IntentMaster/API.md

 ## Development Environment

-This module is developed using Java 17.
+This module is developed using Java 17 and implements the modern LSPosed API with proper annotations for plugin identification and hot reload support.